Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How to Choose the DWR Sofa

-Start with seat depth and overall couch dimensions, because it changes everything about how you sit.
-If you naturally lean back and bring your legs up, deeper seats like Como and Mags tend to feel better.
-If you sit more upright with feet down, Outline and Bantam are easier to live with day to day.
+Start with seat depth and overall couch dimensions, because those two measurements do most of the comfort work.
+If you lean back and pull your legs up, Como and Mags will usually feel better.
+If you sit upright with your feet down, Outline and Bantam are easier to live with day to day.

-Next, check seat height.
-A higher seat height generally feels easier on knees and makes frequent stand-ups simpler.
-Lower seat heights can feel relaxed once you’re seated, but some people notice them more when getting up often.
+Then look at seat height.
+A higher seat height usually feels easier on knees and makes frequent stand-ups simpler.
+Lower seats can feel relaxed once you are settled, but our testing made that tradeoff obvious on quick get-ups.

 Our quick recommendations:

-• For lounging + naps: choose Como Sofa.
+• For lounging and naps: choose Como Sofa.

 • For long TV sessions with firm support: choose Mags Sofa.

-• For upright sitting + modern aesthetics: choose Outline Sofa.
+• For upright sitting and a clean profile: choose Outline Sofa.

-• For easy sitting + standing and hosting: choose Bantam Sofa.
+• For easy sit-to-stand and hosting: choose Bantam Sofa.

 Limitations

 These impressions come from hands-on time with the configurations listed above, and comfort is still personal.
-Seat depth, cushion firmness, and seat height interact differently depending on height, mobility needs, and whether you sit upright or lounge.
-If possible, measure your space, decide where to place your sofa, and think about how you actually use it—movie nights, work, hosting, or naps—before you buy a sofa based only on style.
+Seat depth, cushion firmness, and seat height land differently depending on height, mobility needs, and whether you sit upright or lounge.
+If possible, measure your space, decide where to place your sofa, and think about how you actually use it before you buy a sofa based on looks alone.

 DWR Sofa Vs. Alternatives